-- It would take 83 languages to reach 80% of all people in the world, and over 7,000 languages to reach everyone.
+- It would take 83 languages to reach 80 percent of all people in the world, and over 7,000 languages to reach everyone.

-- 56.2% of consumers say the ability to obtain information in their own language is more important than price.
+- 56.2 percent of consumers say the ability to obtain information in their own language is more important than price.

-- 95% of Chinese online consumers indicate a greater comfort level with websites in their language; only one percent of US-based online retailers offer sites specific to China.
+- 95 percent of Chinese online consumers indicate a greater comfort level with websites in their language; only one percent of US-based online retailers offer sites specific to China.

 So, having a website just in English is hardly enough when you are trying to internationalize your business.
 Non-English speaking customers simply do not feel comfortable surveying a product or service they do not understand too well.
 The truth is, if website users cannot read the site, they will quickly abandon the website and not be interested in the product.